Problematic integration theory: Related work: Cognitive Dissonance Theory & Uncertainty Management Theory

 PI theory is an extension of Cognitive Dissonance Theory.
 Cognitive Dissonance Theory is a psychological concept that explains how individuals attempt to reduce the discomfort they experience when they are presented with conflicting beliefs, ideas, or values.
-It suggests that people will attempt to make things consistent in order to reduce the dissonance they feel.
+It suggests that people will attempt to make things consistent to reduce the dissonance they feel.
 We can differentiate between the two theories by thinking about Cognitive Dissonance Theory as a theory that focuses specifically on the psychological discomfort of conflicting beliefs, ideas, or values.
 Problematic Integration Theory examines how individuals perceive, evaluate, and respond to uncertain situations, without necessarily implying that a resolution to the situation is necessary or desirable.

 Babrow's theory shares some common ideas with Uncertainty Management Theory (UMT), which was developed by Dale Brashers (2007, A theory of communication and uncertainty management.
 In B. Whaley & W. Samter (Eds.), Explaining communication theory (pp. 201–218).
 Mahwah, NJ: Lawrence Erlbaum).
 For a comparison of the perspectives, see Bradac (2001).